rs/rest-layer/README.md

 - PR #151: `ValuesValidator FieldValidator` attribute in `schema.Dict` struct replaced by `Values Field`.
 - PR #179: `ValuesValidator FieldValidator` attribute in `schema.Array` struct replaced by `Values Field`.
+- PR #204:
+  - Storage drivers need to accept pointer to `Expression` implementer in `query.Predicate`.
+  - `filter` parameters in sub-query will be validated for type match.
+  - `filter` parameters will be validated for type match only, instead of type & constrains.

 From the next release and onwards (0.2), this list will summarize breaking changes done to master since the last release.